WooCommerce Product List View Plugin: The Ultimate Guide

 - Add the following shortcode:

-This will list WooCommerce products in a table with the plugin’s default columns and options.
+This will list WooCommerce products in a table with the columns and options you chose on the settings page.
 It will look something like this.
 The exact styling is inherited from your theme so that everything matches the rest of your website:

 Next, I’ll provide examples of other ways you can use the plugin to create a WooCommerce product list view.